 Times told lovelier, more dangerous, O my chevalier!

 Hopkins draws out his meaning of union with or engrafting into Christ through a further play of word.
 If both ‘wimpling’ (which hides the word ‘imp’) and ‘achieve’ carry an interior sense of incorporation into Christ, this underlying meaning is continued in Hopkins’s use of the word ‘buckle’.
-Perhaps the most analysed word in Hopkins scholarship, ‘buckle,’ in its obvious meaning of enjoining, suggests too the mystical body of Christ into which the believer is engrafted.
+Perhaps the most analysed word in Hopkins scholarship, ‘buckle’, in its obvious meaning of enjoining, suggests too the mystical body of Christ into which the believer is engrafted.
 ‘Buckle!
-AND…’ emphasises this very sense of conjunction, the divine union of the soul which is at once its completion and beginning.
-The ‘fire that breaks from thee’ is the heart aflame with the love of God, and I would suggest that both ‘thee’ and ‘chevalier’ relate back to the heart now joined with God.
+AND…’ emphasises this very sense of conjunction, the divine union of the soul with God, at once its end and beginning.
+The ‘fire that breaks from thee’ is the heart aflame with the love of God, and both ‘thee’ and ‘chevalier’ may be read as the heart now joined with God.
 This is the bold and splendid vision of ‘The Windhover’.
-The lesson learned from a bird in flight is that only a grafting or buckling of wing to wing, heart to heart, releases that breaking fire which is ‘a billion times told lovelier’.
+The lesson learned from a bird in flight is that only a grafting or buckling of wing to wing, heart to heart, releases that breaking fire, which is ‘a billion times told lovelier’.
 This is the ‘ecstasy’ of divine union and resurrection.

-Hopkins’s imagination moves easily from the heart-bird of emblematic literature to the heart aflame with love – an image common in baroque emblem books and in the spiritual literature of the Sacred Heart.
-The buckling of the heart is that divine union by which it is, simultaneously, set alight.
-The word ‘buckling’ suggests also the action of collapse or crumpling, and this is Hopkins’s portrayal of the wound of divine love.
+Hopkins’s imagination moves easily from the heart-bird of emblematic literature to the heart aflame with love – an image common in baroque emblem books and in the spiritual literature of the sacred heart.
+The buckling of the heart is that divine fusion by which it is set alight.
+The word suggests also the action of collapse or crumpling, intimating perhaps the wound of divine love.
 By this wound is the heart made ‘lovelier’.
-Etymologically, ‘buckle’ derives from the Anglo French bocle, ‘boss of a shield,’ also related to the English word ‘buckler,’ denoting a small shield.
+Etymologically, ‘buckle’ derives from the Anglo French bocle, ‘boss of a shield’, related to the English word ‘buckler’, denoting a small shield.
 Given Hopkins’s penchant for multiple meanings, ‘buckle’ may correspondingly be read in relation to the image of Christ as ‘chevalier’.
-This pattern of imagery also relates to the final line of the Wreck where Hopkins writes – ‘Our hearts’ charity’s hearth’s fire, our thoughts’ chivalry’s throng’s Lord.’
+This pattern of imagery also relates to the final line of The Wreck where Hopkins writes – ‘Our hearts’ charity’s hearth’s fire, our thoughts’ chivalry’s throng’s Lord’.
 The conclusion of Hopkins’s ode evokes Christ as a chivalrous knight who shoots through the heart with fiery arrows.
-‘Chevalier,’ as used in ‘The Windhover’ is a cognate of ‘chivalry’, and the second stanza of the sonnet suggests that very image which closes the Wreck: the heart wounded and set alight by divine love.
-In ‘The Windhover,’ Hopkins’s exclamation ‘O my chevalier!’ similarly evokes Christ as cavalier, who wounds the heart with his love.
-Interestingly, Lawler too relates the imagery of ‘The Windhover’ to the Wreck, suggesting that the bird’s flight towards the eastern dawn relates to the final stanza of Hopkins’s ode and the prayer that Christ will ‘easter in us’ in the ‘crimson-cresseted east’.
+‘Chevalier’, as used in ‘The Windhover’ is a cognate of ‘chivalry’, and the second stanza of the sonnet suggests the very image which closes The Wreck: the heart wounded and set alight by divine love.
+In ‘The Windhover’, Hopkins’s exclamation ‘O my chevalier!’ similarly evokes Christ as cavalier, who wounds the heart with his love.
+Interestingly, Lawler too relates the imagery of ‘The Windhover’ to The Wreck, suggesting that the bird’s flight towards the eastern dawn relates to the final stanza of Hopkins’s ode and the prayer that Christ will ‘easter in us’ in the ‘crimson-cresseted east’.
 What is at stake, as Lawler suggests, is a resurrection of sorts.
 But this is one specifically conceived through the action of Christ within and upon the heart.
-The next stanza continues
+The next stanza continues:

-...No wonder of it: sheer plod makes plough down sillion
+…No wonder of it: sheer plod makes plough down sillion